-As reflected below, the streamlined filing procedures that were first offered on September 1, 2012 has been expanded and modified to accommodate a broader group of U.S. taxpayers.
+As reflected below, the streamlined filing procedure that were first offered on September 1, 2012 has been expanded and modified to accommodate a broader group of U.S. taxpayers.

 Taxpayers must certify that conduct was not willful.
-Taxpayers using either the Streamlined Foreign Offshore Procedures, will be required to certify, in accordance with the specific instructions set forth below, that the failure to report all income, pay all tax and submit all required information returns, including FBARs (FinCEN Form 114, previously Form TD F 90-22,1) was due to non-willful conduct.
+Taxpayers using the Streamlined Foreign Offshore Procedure, will be required to certify, in accordance with the specific instructions set forth below, that the failure to report all income, pay all tax and submit all required information returns, including FBARs (FinCEN Form 114, previously Form TD F 90-22,1) and Individual Tax Returns (Form 1040) was due to non-willful conduct.

 U.S. taxpayers eligible to use the Streamlined Foreign Offshore Procedures must:

-- For each of the most recent 3 years for which the U.S. tax return due date has passed, file delinquent or amended tax returns, together with all required information returns (e.g., Forms 5471, and 8938) and
+- File delinquent or amended US Tax Returns for each of the most recent 3 years for which the U.S. Tax Return due date has passed, together with all required information returns (e.g., Forms 5471, and 8938) and

-- For each of the most recent 6 years for which the FBAR due date has passed, file any delinquent FBARs (FinCEN Form 114, previously Form TD F 90-22.1).
+- File any delinquent FBARs (FinCEN Form 114, previously Form TD F 90-22.1) for each of the most recent 6 years for which the FBAR due date has passed.

 We would be glad to hear from you.
 You can call us or send a message using the contact form.
 We will answer as soon as possible.